freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 ## Current Limitations

 - Only the first spline in the generated Spline Container is used.
-- Connection blending matches wires by their one-based index; it does not remap a wire to a different index on the next segment.
+- Transition blending matches wires by their one-based index; it does not remap a wire to a different index in the next layout.
 - Extreme cross-section changes can alter the ball-channel facet topology and cannot currently be blended as one collider.
 - Junctions and end fittings are not generated.
 - Wire rail data is not yet imported from or exported to VPX.